-There are two broad categories of registers on the AD9547: buffered and active (see Figure 65).
+There are two broad categories of registers in the AD9548, buffered and active (see Figure 67).
 Buffered registers are those that can be written to directly from the serial port.
 They do not need an I/O update to apply their contents to the internal device functions.
-In contrast, active registers require an I/O update to transfer data between the buffered registers and the internal device functions.
-In operation, the user programs as many buffered registers as desired and then issues an I/O update.
-The I/O update is performed by writing to Register 0x0005, Bit 0 = 1 (or by the external application of the necessary logic level to one of the multifunction pins previously programmed as an I/O update input).
-The contents of the buffered registers that are connected directly to the internal device functions affect those functions immediately.
-The contents of buffered registers that connect to active registers do not affect the internal device functions until the I/O update event occurs.
+In contrast, active registers require an I/O update to transfer data between the buffer registers and the internal device functions.
+In operation, the user programs as many buffer registers as desired and then issues an I/O update.
+The I/O update occurs by writing to Register 0x0005, Bit 0 = 1 (or by the external application of the necessary logic level to one of the multifunction pins previously programmed as an I/O update input).
+The contents of buffer registers connected directly to the internal device functions affect those functions immediately.
+The contents of buffer registers that connect to active registers do not affect the internal device functions until the I/O update event occurs.

-An S or C in the Opt column of the register map identifies an active register (otherwise, it is a buffered register).
+An S or C in the Opt column of the register map identifies a register as an active register (otherwise, it is a buffer register).
 An S entry means that the I/O update signal to the active register is synchronized with the serial port clock or with an input signal driving one of the multifunction pins.
-On the other hand, a C entry means that the I/O update signal to the active register is synchronized with a clock signal derived from the internal system clock ($f_s/32$), as shown in Figure 65.
+On the other hand, a C entry means that the I/O update signal to the active register is synchronized with a clock signal derived from the internal system clock ($f_s/32$), as shown in Figure 67.

-When reading back a register that has both buffered and active contents, Register 0x0004, Bit 0 can be used to select whether to read back the buffered or active contents.
-Read-back of the active contents occurs when Register 0x0004, Bit 0=0, whereas readback of the buffered contents occurs when Register 0x0004, Bit 0=1.
-Note that a read-only active register requires an I/O update before its contents can be read.
+When reading back a register that has both buffered and active contents, the user can use Register 0x0004, Bit 0 to select whether to read back the buffer or active contents.
+Readback of the active contents occurs when Register 0x0004, Bit 0=0, and readback of the buffer contents occurs when Register 0x0004, Bit 0=1.
+Note that a read-only active register requires an I/O update before reading its contents.

-Figure 65.
+Figure 67.
 Buffered and Active Registers

-AUTOCLEARING REGISTERS
+AUTOCLEAR REGISTERS

-An A in the Opt column of the register map identifies an autoclearing register.
-Typically, the active value for an autoclearing register takes effect following an I/O update.
+An A in the Opt column of the register map identifies an autoclear register.
+Typically, the active value for an autoclear register takes effect following an I/O update.
 The bit is cleared by the internal device logic upon completion of the prescribed action.